 The only supported mode is 2x HE-LTF with 1.6 µs GI.
 The other combinations of HE-LTF modes and GI duration are disallowed. (#4014)

-The number of HE-LTF symbols in an HE Ranging NDP depends on the number of space-time streams N_STS, the number of LTF repetitions LTF_REP, and, when Secure HE-LTFs with randomized LTF sequence are used, the number of users NUM_USERS.
+The number of HE-LTF symbols in an HE Ranging NDP depends on the number of space-time streams N_STS, the number of LTF repetitions LTF_REP, and, when Secure HE-LTFs are used, the number of users NUM_USERS.

 TGaz Editor: Modify the following paragraphs starting on page 225 (line 13) as follows

-When the TXVECTOR parameter LTF_KEY is not present, insecure HE-LTFs as defined in Subclause 27.3.11.10 (HE-LTF) are used in the HE Ranging NDP.
+When the TXVECTOR parameter SECURE_LTF_FLAG is set to 0, HE-LTFs as defined in Subclause 27.3.11.10 (HE-LTF) are used in the HE Ranging NDP.
 The number of HE-LTF symbols is the product of the number of LTF repetitions LTF_REP and the conventional number of HE-LTF, N_HE-LTF, based on the number of space-time streams N_STS, as defined in Table 21-13 (Number of VHT-LTFs required for different numbers of space-time streams).
 The construction of the HE-LTFs in an HE Ranging NDP is done by repeating the steps in Subclause 27.3.6.9 (Construction of HE-LTF) LTF_REP times.
-If the TXVECTOR parameter LTF_KEY is not present, neither is the TXVECTOR parameter NUM_USERS, which is then assumed to be 1.
+If the TXVECTOR parameter SECURE_LTF_FLAG is set to 0, the TXVECTOR parameter NUM_USERS is not present, which is then assumed to be 1.

-When the TXVECTOR parameter LTF_KEY is present, Secure HE-LTFs as defined in 27.3.18d (Construction of Secure HE-LTF), are used and the Packet Extension field will be partially replaced by a zero power GI in its first 1.6 µs, see Figure 27-46c (HE Ranging NDP format with Secure HE-LTFs).
-For the secure HE-LTF symbol or packet extension field with zero-power GI, the time domain signal has zero power during the period of GI.
-The total number of HE-LTF symbols is the product of the number of LTF repetitions LTF_REP and NHE-LTF, the number of HE-LTF based on the number of space-time streams NSTS, as defined in Table 21-13 (Number of VHT-LTFs required for different numbers of space-time streams). (#2499, #4014)
+When the TXVECTOR parameter SECURE_LTF_FLAG is set to 1, Secure HE-LTFs as defined in 27.3.18d (Construction of Secure HE-LTF), are used and the Packet Extension field will be partially replaced by a zero power GI in its first 1.6 µs, see Figure 27-46c (HE Ranging NDP format with Secure HE-LTFs).
+For the secure HE-LTF symbol or packet extension field with zero-power GI, the time domain signal has zero power during the period of the GI.
+The total number of HE-LTF symbols is the product of the number of LTF repetitions LTF_REP and NHE-LTF, the number of HE-LTF based on the number of space-time streams N_STS, as defined in Table 21-13 (Number of VHT-LTFs required for different numbers of space-time streams). (#2499, #4014)

 TGaz Editor: Modify the following paragraphs starting on page 226 (line 1) as follows

-When the TXVECTOR parameter LTF_KEY is present and the NUM_USERS parameter is larger than 1, the TXVECTOR parameters LTF_KEY, NUM_STS and LTF_REP will be in array form with NUM_USERS entries.
+When the TXVECTOR parameter SECURE_LTF_FLAG is set to 1 and the NUM_USERS parameter is larger than 1, the TXVECTOR parameters LTF_KEY, NUM_STS and LTF_REP will be in array form with NUM_USERS entries.
 The number of Secure HE-LTF will depend on the sum of: N_HE-LTF times LTF_REP, across all users.
 In this case, the repetitions of the HE-LTF symbols are repetition of the structure for HE-LTF fields.
 The randomized HE-LTF sequences are different for HE-LTF repetitions. (#2357)

 The Secure HE-LTF for each user are concatenated one after another to a maximum of 64 Secure HE-LTF.
 The sum Tx power across all the Nsts in each user’s secure HE-LTF field shall stay the same. (#3129)